Towson Tigers football: Under Gordy Combs (1992–2008)

 The Tigers opened the 1992 season with a new coach as long-time assistant Gordy Combs inherited Albert's position.
 In their first season under their new head coach, the Tigers showed resiliency as they posted several thrilling come-from-behind wins in a 5–5 season.
 In October, the Tigers rallied from a 33–14 deficit with eight minutes left for a 35–33 win at Indiana of Pa.
 They also posted a 33–32 win over Northeastern, scoring on the game's final play.
 Running back Tony Vinson, a transfer from Purdue, made his debut and in 1992 and rushed for more than 1,000 yards in just eight games.

-In 1993, the Tigers became NCAA I-AA playoff contenders for the first time.
+In 1993, the Tigers became Division I-AA playoff contenders for the first time.
 With 27 seniors on the roster, the Tigers celebrated their 25th anniversary season in victorious style.
 Towson posted an 8–2 record and broke or tied 46 school records.

 Vinson led the Tigers to a 32–30 win at nationally ranked Delaware by scoring his fourth TD of the game with ten seconds left.
 He set 15 Towson records and 11 NCAA records.
-In a win over Bucknell, Vinson ran for 364 yards, an I-AA record.
-His 2,016 yards on the year set another I-AA record as the All-American won the “Triple Crown,” leading the nation in rushing, scoring and all-purpose yards.
+In a win over Bucknell, Vinson ran for 364 yards, a Division I-AA record.
+His 2,016 yards on the year set another Division I-AA record as the All-American won the “Triple Crown,” leading the nation in rushing, scoring and all-purpose yards.
 The second Tiger to play in the Senior Bowl, he was a fifth round draft pick by the San Diego Chargers.

 The 1994 season was almost a carbon copy of 1993 as Towson went 8-2 and broke 36 records.
 Quarterback Dan Crowley and wide receiver Mark Orlando combined to form one of the top passing combinations ever to play at Towson.
 Orlando was a first team All-American in 1994.
 He caught a career record 178 passes for a record 3,460 yards and 31 TD's.
 Crowley finished his career by setting school records with 8,900 yards passing and 81 TD passes.

-After the 1994 season, the football changed direction and started playing non-scholarship football.
+After the 1994 season, football would change direction and started playing non-scholarship football.
 In 1995, the Tigers posted a 6–4 record competing in the ECAC-IFC.